Skip to main content

 Known gotchas

-Every digital nomad visa has sharp edges that are not obvious until you are deep in the process.
-These are the issues that trip up Thailand applicants most often — we would rather you know now than discover them at the consulate.
+Every nomad visa has sharp edges that are not obvious from the glossy guides.
+These are the specific snags that trip up Thailand applicants most often.
+Better you see them now than at the consulate window.

-Gotcha #1: The DTV is NOT a residency permit — you cannot get a Thai ID card or path to PR through it
+Gotcha #1: The DTV is not a residency permit — you cannot get a Thai ID card or a PR path through it

-Gotcha #2: Opening a Thai bank account on a DTV is still difficult; most banks prefer work-permit holders
+Gotcha #2: Opening a Thai bank account on a DTV is still painful; most banks quietly prefer work-permit holders

-Gotcha #3: The 180-day-rule tax residency trigger applies regardless of visa type — if you stay the full year you may owe Thai tax
+Gotcha #3: The 180-day tax residency trigger applies no matter which visa you hold — stay the full year and you may owe Thai tax

 Gotcha #4: You cannot legally work for a Thai employer or serve Thai customers on the DTV

-Gotcha #5: Some immigration offices interpret the extension rule differently; always keep proof of ongoing remote income
+Gotcha #5: Immigration offices interpret the extension rule unevenly; keep proof of ongoing remote income on hand at all times

 Compare with other nomad destinations

-Many nomads evaluate 3-5 countries before settling on a base.
-Here is how Thailand stacks up against the other major 2026 programs by minimum income and duration.
+Most nomads I know shortlist three to five countries before committing to a base.
+Here is how Thailand sits next to the other major 2026 programs on minimum income and duration.

 Frequently asked questions